Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 Lymphoma Research Foundation

-This interactive story website from the Lymphoma Research Foundation (LRF) is a great example of an awareness campaign done right!
+The Lymphoma Research Foundation’s (LRF) interactive story website is a strong model of an awareness campaign done right!
 After 25 years of work, a nonprofit is bound to have a lot of stories to share.
-LRF tells the story in style with timelines, pictures, and a great call to action.
+LRF tells its story in style with timelines, pictures, and a compelling call to action (CTA).

 What We Love About This Campaign